k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 Upon deployment, the MTable object is created in the Fabric memory based on the CSV file's structure and the data.
 Other file types, apart from the CSV type, are ignored.

 A CSV file can also be created manually in the Fabric Studio under the MTable folder.
-An additional way to create a new MTable or update the one that already exists in the Fabric memory is by using a MTableLoad Actor at run time.
+Another way to create a new MTable or to update one that already exists in the Fabric memory is by using a MTableLoad Actor at run-time.
 [Click here for more information about MTable Actors.](/articles/19_Broadway/actors/09_MTable_actors.md)

 ### How Can I Use an MTable?